ll7/robot_sf_ll7/README.md

 This project provides a training environment for the simulation of a robot moving in a pedestrian-filled space.

-The project interfaces with OpenAI Gym to facilitate trainings with various SOTA reinforcement learning algorithms like e.g. StableBaselines3.
+The project interfaces with Faram Foundations "Gymnasium" (former OpenAI Gym) to facilitate trainings with various
+SOTA reinforcement learning algorithms like e.g. StableBaselines3.
 For simulating the pedestrians, the SocialForce model is used via a dependency on a fork of PySocialForce.